 Legal fellowships are generally short-term opportunities (no more than 2 years) that allow recent law graduates to pursue their interest in public sector work.
 Fellowships are often meant to fulfill a specified purpose or project, and are a great way to “get in the door” and gain experience.
 There are organization- and project-based fellowships at nonprofits, law firm sponsored fellowships, and fellowships with government entities (e.g. honors programs).
 Visit Public Sector Careers to learn more about the Denver Law sponsored fellowships (which includes fellowships with the Denver City Attorney’s Office and the Colorado Attorney General’s Office).
-Contact Andrea Montague, our public sector career advisor, Alexi Freeman and/or check out the Public Interest Fellowships Resource Sheet for more information on fellowships.
+Contact Prof. Alexi Freeman, director of externships and public interest initiatives, at firstname.lastname@example.org to discuss and/or Elise Logemann, assistant director for public service careers at email@example.com.
+Check out the Public Interest Fellowships Resource Sheet for more information on fellowships.

 Public Service Loan Forgiveness Program & Other Loan Repayment Programs

 The Public Service Loan Forgiveness Program allows students who are employed full time in the public sector to get the remaining balance of their federal Direct Loans forgiven after a certain amount of time.
 Other programs support prosecutors and public defenders, public servants in certain states, and employees within the government sector.

 Contact the Director of Student Financial Management, Jennifer Quinn, to learn more about financing your public interest career.